Site logo

 #25: Miniature Horse ($2,000-$3,000)

 Miniature horses are some of the best pets.
-They are small horses that owners quickly fall in love with.
-The smallest ones are only 8.5 hands (under three feet) tall, while the tallest miniature horses max out at 9.5 hands (slightly over three feet).
+They are small horses that owners fall in love with.
+The smallest ones are 8.5 hands (under three feet) tall, while the tallest miniature horses max out at 9.5 hands (over three feet).

-Moreover, miniature horses are kind, intelligent, and highly trainable equines.
-Their gentle disposition and small size make them perfect for children.
+Miniature horses are kind, intelligent, and highly trainable equines.
+Their gentle disposition and small size suit them for children.

 You can find a mature miniature horse for $2,000-$3,000 at an equine market.
 But younger ones cost less than $1,000.